oSoWoSo/dotbins/README.md

 # Install bat to a specific location
 dotbins get sharkdp/bat --dest ~/bin

+# Install multiple tools from a remote config URL
+dotbins get https://example.com/my-tools.yaml --dest ~/.local/bin
 ```

 This is perfect for:
 - Quickly installing tools on a new system
 - One-off installations without needing a configuration file
 - Adding tools to PATH in standard locations like `~/.local/bin`

-The `get` command automatically detects your current platform and architecture, finds the appropriate release asset, and installs it to the specified location.
+- Bootstrapping with a pre-configured set of tools using a remote configuration URL

+The `get` command automatically detects whether you're providing a GitHub repository or a configuration URL.
+When using a URL, it will download all tools defined in the configuration for your current platform and architecture.

 ## :hammer_and_wrench: Installation